 The Student Learning Profile System is the crucial beginning of our personalized approach at King School, where teachers “meet” their students well before classroom introductions take place.
-Each student Profile contains information detailing the five areas described below, together providing an overview of a student’s strengths, challenges and affinities, with a section devoted to personal teaching strategies.
-King’s Student Learning Profile System guides teachers about how to approach lessons, activities, and groupings based on what each student needs to be successful.
+Each student Profile contains information detailing the five areas described below, together providing an overview of a student’s strengths, challenges and affinities, with a section devoted to teaching strategies.
+King’s Student Learning Profile System is used as one of many important tools that guide teachers' decisions about how to approach lessons, activities, and groupings based on student needs.

 Executive Function / Memory